 Thesis is here.

-This research project is centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
-The research project commenced in February 2016 and is now in the active research phase through survey of a range of people who have interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.
+This research project centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
+The research project commenced in February 2016 and completed in 2018, surveying of a range of people who interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.

 more information on this research here.